Find an Orthodontist near you

 Self-ligating braces are a promising new technology.
 But they have two key disadvantages.
 These include:

 • Bracket issues.
-The sliding mechanism in self-ligating braces must be to opened and closed many times during a patient’s treatment.
+The sliding mechanism in self-ligating braces must be opened and closed many times during a patient’s treatment.
 Any moving part can give problems and may need replacement (compared to traditional brackets).
-It also depends on how well you treat your braces by avoiding hard and sticky foods!
+It also depends on how well you treat your braces by avoiding hard and sticky foods.

 • Tooth and gum problems.
 As with traditional braces, self-ligating braces make it harder to keep your teeth squeaky clean – though the lack of elastic bands does make access to your teeth and gums a little easier.
 Still, compromised brushing and flossing means trapped food particles can build up, causing tooth decay and gum disease if left untreated.
-Therefore all braces, self-ligating or not, require meticulous oral hygiene to avoid dental and gum problems.
+Therefore, all braces, self-ligating or not, require meticulous oral hygiene to avoid dental and gum problems.

-What is the cost of self-litigating braces?
+What is the cost of self-ligating braces?

 What’s ultimately better: self-ligating or traditional braces?

 Ultimately, scientific evidence shows that the type of bracket attached to your tooth (i.e. self-ligating or traditional bracket) makes little difference to your overall treatment outcomes.
-What makes a much greater difference is the knowledge and clinical experience of your specialist orthodontist!
+What makes a much greater difference is the knowledge and clinical experience of your specialist orthodontist.

 Disclaimer